SF-LivingWageCoalition/sflivingwages-mobile-app/App/api/auth/README.md

 - For Simple JWT Login numeric errors the library exposes `errorCode` (number) on the returned `result.data` object.
 - For WooCommerce string error codes the library exposes `errorKey` (string) on `result.data`.

 When available the helper `mapApiErrorToMessage` (in `App/api/auth/errorHelpers.ts`) will prefer returning a translated, user-facing message derived from `errorCode` / `errorKey` rather than raw server text.
-The low-level failure factory `apiFailureWithServerCode` (in `App/api/auth/utils.ts`) attaches these fields so callers can both present translated text and use the machine-readable identifier for telemetry or conditional UI logic.
+The low-level failure factory `apiFailureWithServerCode` (in `App/api/auth/utils.ts`) attaches these fields so callers can both present translated text and use the machine-readable identifier for conditional UI logic.

 Example failure shapes you may see from auth helpers: